pixelchai/VTPX/Releases/v0.2.0 Unstable - The Protocol Update/info.md

   #region TMP qqs
   #endregion
 ```
 It works by copying the txt file to your memory - but missing out alternate lines.
 It then creates the file "CICHICHICHCIHIPAHIH" by writing the memory onto the hard drive.
 It does this again but with an offset of 1 line.
-Thus you now have two files, one with answers and one with questions
+Thus you now have two files, one with answers and one with questions.

+Moving swiftly on, now the code has to do a couple of things.
+First of all, it must remove 'special' characters from the question.
+In my code, this is referenced as filtering.
+The filter removes characters such as "(" ")" "+" "/" etc
+The questions for